Dwashi2/swift-pokedex/README.md

-It's a simple app, only to study XIB, TableViewCell and Array of Images
+It's a simple app, only to study XIB, TableViewCell, CustomCell and how show the infos in anoter view

 <!-- GETTING STARTED -->